 Veeam Backup for AWS does not attach restored EBS volumes to EC2 instances.
 Restored EBS volumes are placed to the specified location as standalone EBS volumes.

 To restore EBS volumes from cloud-native snapshots and snapshot replicas, Veeam Backup for AWS uses native AWS capabilities.

 To restore EBS volumes from image-level backups, Veeam Backup for AWS performs the following steps:

 - Launches a worker instance in the AWS region where the restored EBS volumes will reside.

 - Creates empty EBS volumes and attaches them to the worker instance.

 The number of empty EBS volumes equals the number of volumes you selected to restore.

 - Restores backed-up data to the empty EBS volumes on the worker instance.

-- Detaches EBS volumes from the worker instance and transfers them to the target location:
+- Detaches EBS volumes with restored data from the worker instance.

 - After the restore process is complete, Veeam Backup for AWS removes the worker instance from Amazon EC2.